savoirfairelinux/cukinia/README.md

 # Ensure our basic users are present
 cukinia_user appuser1
 cukinia_user appuser2

+# If this user exists, then something went wrong
+not cukinia_user baduser

 # Those config snippets are deployed by our packages
 cukinia_conf_include /etc/cukinia/conf.d/*.conf